Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/09/missing-changes-in-iis.md

 Another option is to ask IIS to save the configuration, which forces changes to be immediately visible.
 If you are performing the IISRESET to just make your IIS changes visible, this is a good alternative and no IISRESET is required.
 If you are performing the IISREET for a different reason, you can call this first to ensure IIS changes are saved.
 (Solution courtesy of James Bossingham)

-> “You can use the command-line script iiscnfg.vbs, which is stored in `systemroot\System32`, to immediately save configuration changes to disk.
-Administrators can use this script tool to make changes immediately visible in the metabase.xml.”
+> You can use the command-line script iiscnfg.vbs, which is stored in `systemroot\System32`, to immediately save configuration changes to disk.
+Administrators can use this script tool to make changes immediately visible in the metabase.xml.

 ```powershell
 cscript.exe %SYSTEMROOT%\system32\iiscnfg.vbs /save